GNS-Science/nshm-github-actions/.github/actions/apiSmokeTest/README.md

-# Smoke Test Action for API Dpeloyments
+# Smoke Test Action for API Deployments

 A GitHub workflow action that extracts access info from the output of the deploy step and sends a sample GraphQL request to the deployed API.